 President-For a term of one year.
 Vice President-For a term of one year.
 Secretary-Treasurer-For a term of three years.
 Patriotic Instructor-For a term of one year.
 Chaplain-For a term of one year.

-Honorary President-Past Commander-in-Chief of the Grand Ar

 Honorary President-Past Commander-in-Chief of the Grand Army of the Republic-For a term of one year.

-The office of Honorary President was created at the Thirteen Annual Conference at Springfield, Ill.
+The office of Honorary President was created at the Thirteen Annual Conference at Springfield, III.